2JZE/6ix/README.md

 [Support Me](#support-me)
 [Discord](#join-the-community)<br>

 ------------

 # 6ix
-6ix is a sleek set of roblox scripts created for people to use for free, you can buy premium for more features but its not necessary
+6ix offers custom made scripts that have many features for free that you wont find on other scripts
 ------

 ## Features